Search

 Fee Information

-Standard Fees of £4000.00
+Standard Fees of £4000.00 for the first year

 Please note, these prices are for the current academic year and may be subject to change for our courses starting in future years.
 Many of our students are eligible for financial support when studying at college, please see Fees and funding for more information.